 As a conclusion, blended learning approach give positive impact towards the students' final examination score including prior programming background knowledgefor this case study.
-In addition, as for traditional face-to-face learning approach, the mean score for students who do not have programming background is much higher may be due to the convenient of the teaching style as students can approach their lecturers for any uncertainty in the subject taught.
+In addition, as for traditional face-to-face learning approach, the mean score for students who do not have The Effects of Blended Learning Approach on Student Performance programming background is much higher may be due to the convenient of the teaching style as students can approach their lecturers for any uncertainty in the subject taught.
 For further analysis, the sample size needs to be increased so that predictive analysis can be made in determining the most significant factor that may contribute towards students' performance in programming course.